 The mix of shallots, garlic, and chilies, combined with cooking oil or coconut milk creates flavor and heat.
-Optional extras such as lemongrass, kaffir lime, and galangal contribute additional enticing fragrance.
+Extras such as lemongrass, kaffir lime, and galangal add additional fragrance.

-The Chinese tend to cook food on high heat, and a popular aromatic combination is garlic, ginger, and scallions, cooked in oil.
-Supplemental extras to bring added flavor include chilies, shallots, cilantro, star anise, and chives.
+The Chinese often cook food on high heat, and a popular aromatic combination is garlic, ginger, and scallions, cooked in oil.
+Extra ingredients for adding flavor include chilis, shallots, cilantro, star anise, and chives.

 Aromatics in Chinese cuisine vary depending on the region.
-In the Southern parts of the country, flavors are milder and delicate; in Sichuan, however, the flavor profile is a lot more extreme, with the generous use of dried chili.
+In the Southern parts of the country, flavors are milder and delicate; in Sichuan, the flavor profile is more extreme, with the generous use of dried chili.

 7. Cajun (The Holy Trinity)

-The Holy Trinity is a cajun and creole flavor combo that uses onion, celery, and green pepper, cooked in lard or butter.
-Unlike mirepoix or soffritto which has a higher ratio of onion, this Cajun mix uses equal parts of each vegetable.
+The Holy Trinity is a Cajun and Creole flavor combo that uses onion, celery, and green pepper, cooked in lard or butter.
+Unlike a mirepoix, which has a higher ratio of onion, this Cajun mix uses equal parts of each vegetable.
 To enhance the flavor profile, additional paprika, shallots, parsley, and garlic are incorporated into the dish.

-In savory dishes The Holy Trinity is widely used; recipes that use it include jambalaya, sauces, chowder, stews, pot roast, gumbo, and sauce piquant.
+Savory recipes that benefit from this aromatic combination include jambalaya, sauces, chowder, stews, pot roast, gumbo, and sauce piquant.

 8. Middle East

 In Middle Eastern cuisine, garlic, onion, green onions, tomatoes, and raisins are often heated in cooking oil or ghee.
-The addition of ginger, cumin, cardamom, sumac, baharat, turmeric, cinnamon, and saffron brings vibrant color, fragrance, and depth of flavor.
+Additional spices can be added to intensify the vibrant color, fragrance, and depth of flavor.
+Popular additions include ginger, cumin, cardamom, sumac, baharat, turmeric, cinnamon, and saffron.

-Aromatics are used to enhance many savory Middle Eastern meals including stews, soups, tajines, and rice dishes.
+Aromatics are used in many savory Middle Eastern meals including stews, soups, tajines, and rice dishes.

 |Country||Name||Fat||Typical vegetables||Popular herbs and spices|